ABOUT

 I will find the video or audio file that I have of the Dave Hickey lecture at the School of the Museum of Fine Arts Boston when I was an MFA candidate and link it here.

-I hope this helps in some manner for you to understand the eclectic nature of my work.
+I hope this helps in some manner for you to understand the nature of my work.

 For my new business site please visit SimpleVida Contemporary Art

-For more information on my work please visit my other site: Natacha Sochat
+For more information and explanation on my work please visit my other site: Natacha Sochat

 Here is a link on that site to my exhibition history and art CV.